MDecker-MobileComputing/Angular_ChuckNorrisFact/README.md

 <br>

-File [manifest.json](src/manifest.json) will also be put into the target folder because it is declared in file [angular.json](angular.json) in the array with key `projects/architect/assets`.
+File [manifest.json](src/manifest.json) will also be copied into the target folder because it is declared as asset (see file [angular.json](angular.json) in the array with key `projects/architect/assets`).
 This manifest file is referenced by a `<link>` in file [index.html](src/index.html).

 ----